alibaba-damo-academy/RynnVLA-001/README.md

 <p>

-Here we provide instructions on how to finetune the model with your own LeRobot data（Stage 2 and Stage 3).
+Here we provide instructions on how to finetune the model with your own LeRobot data （Stage 2 and Stage 3).
 We will release instructions on how to train models from scratch.
 Stay tuned!

 ### Step 1: Prepare Pretrained Models